SuperCh-SE-NCSU/Project2_badsmell/README.md

 ('mean:', 72013.56451612903)
 ('std_dev:', 209839.24439541661)
 ...
-38. Issue interval time is normal this time
+38. Issue duration time is normal this time
-39. Issue interval time is normal this time
+39. Issue duration time is normal this time
-40. Issue interval time is normal this time
+40. Issue duration time is normal this time
-41. Badsmell: Too long time interval between this issue and the last.
+41. Badsmell: Too long time duration between this issue and the last.
-42. Badsmell: Too little time interval between this issue and the last.
+42. Badsmell: Too little time duration between this issue and the last.
-43. Badsmell: Too long time interval between this issue and the last.
+43. Badsmell: Too long time duration between this issue and the last.
-44. Issue interval time is normal this time
+44. Issue duration time is normal this time
-45. Issue interval time is normal this time
+45. Issue duration time is normal this time
-46. Issue interval time is normal this time
+46. Issue duration time is normal this time
-47. Issue interval time is normal this time
+47. Issue duration time is normal this time
-48. Issue interval time is normal this time
+48. Issue duration time is normal this time
 ...
 ```
 Project 2